lijing28101/maize_NAM/README.md

 ![Image of NAM line tree](figure/workflow.jpeg)

-## De novo transcriptome assembly:
+## Direct inference prediction:

+**Direct inference (DI):** Gene predictions inferred directly from alignment of RNA-Seq evidence to the genome, that is, from de novo transctiptomes.

 **De novo transcriptome assembly**: Create transcriptome directly from alignment of RNA-Seq without the aid of reference genome.

 1. Prepare RNA-Seq dataset:

-    - Use RNA-Seq dataset with known metadata from our collabrated lab for 25 NAM founder lines and B73.
+    - Use RNA-Seq dataset (17-22 samples for each line) with known metadata from our collabrated lab for 25 NAM founder lines and B73.
-    - Download more RNA-Seq data for B73 from NCBI-SRA:
+    - Download more RNA-Seq data (1438) for B73 from NCBI-SRA:
-        - Search RNA-Seq datasets for Zea mays subsp. mays (taxid:381124), filter Runs for Illumina, paired-end, B73, and exclude samples with miRNA-Seq, ncRNA-Seq, or RIP-Seq library strategies.
+        - Search RNA-Seq datasets for Zea mays subsp. mays (taxid:381124), filter runs for Illumina, paired-end, B73, and exclude samples with miRNA-Seq, ncRNA-Seq, or RIP-Seq library strategies.
         - Download metadata and SRR IDs from SRA Run Selector.
         - Download RNA-Seq samples by [`01downloadSRR.sh`](scripts/01downloadSRR.sh).